z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Computational-Linguistics/Text-Preprocessing/Text-Preprocessing.md

 # Text Preprocessing

-Text preprocessing is the initial stage in natural language processing where raw text data is cleaned and formatted to make it suitable for computational models.
+Text preprocessing is the first step in natural language processing.
+It involves cleaning and formatting raw text data to make it suitable for computational models.

 ## Common Steps

-- **Tokenization**: Splitting text into individual words or tokens.
+- Tokenization splits text into individual words or tokens.
-- **Lowercasing**: Converting all text to lowercase to reduce variability.
+- Lowercasing converts all text to lowercase, helping to reduce variability.
-- **Removing Punctuation**: Eliminating punctuation marks.
+- Removing punctuation gets rid of punctuation marks.
-- **Removing Stop Words**: Filtering out common words that may not carry significant meaning.
+- Removing stop words filters out common words that may not add significant meaning.
-- **Stemming**: Reducing words to their base or root form.
+- Stemming reduces words to their base or root form.
-- **Lemmatization**: Reducing words to their canonical form based on vocabulary and morphology.
+- Lemmatization uses vocabulary and morphology to bring words to their canonical form.

 ## Related Topics